rokf/vis-golang/README.md

 ### `godef[!]`

-Displays type information of the symbol at the current cursor position in the info line (bottom). **If forced** it will open the source file and position the cursor at the definition in a separate window with respect to the current window layout.
+Displays type information of the symbol at the current cursor position in the info line (bottom). **If forced**, it will open the source file and position the cursor at the definition with respect to the current window layout.

 ### `gofmt[!]` and `goimports[!]`

-The current range is replaced with its formatted version. **If forced** the changes will be written to disk.
+The current range is replaced with its formatted version. **If forced**, the changes will be written to disk.

 - `gofmt` runs with the `-s` (simplify code) flag
 - `goimports`'s `-local` flag can be set through a `GOIMPORTS_LOCAL` environment variable